 Essential minerals including manganese, selenium, chromium and others affect carbohydrate tolerance and the body’s ability to regulate glucose metabolism.
 When these are deficient or unbalanced, this can cause severe fatigue and perhaps feelings of depression.

-Hair mineral analysis of depression sufferers usually reveal elevated levels of calcium.
+A hair mineral analysis of depression sufferers often reveals elevated levels of calcium.
 This means that you may feel depressed because you have too much calcium in your body tissues where it doesn’t belong.
 This is caused by adrenal fatigue.
 Calcium stabilizes cell membranes and increases the voltage at which nerve cells fire.
 This effectively has a depressive effect on the central nervous system.
-You may be surprised to learn that this is an extremely common cause of depression.
-The only way I know to correct this issue is with balancing the body chemistry with a mineral balancing program like Myers Detox Protocol.
-Simply taking calcium or avoiding it does not remedy this problem.
+You may be surprised to learn that this is an extremely common cause of depression!

 Environmental Pollutants and Depression

 A number of metals can contribute to depression.
 Excess copper, nickel, mercury, cadmium, lead, arsenic and/or aluminum are often found in hair mineral tests and blood tests of those with depression.
 Low level toxicities of these metals are surprisingly common due to their prevalence in our air, food and water and due to many people’s reduced ability to detox them from the body.
-Supporting your body’s natural detox mechanisms and detoxing from everyday living may help those suffering from feelings of depression due to these toxicities without any other changes in a person’s life.
+Supporting your body’s natural detox mechanisms and detoxing from everyday living may help those suffering from feelings of depression due to these toxicities without any other changes in their life.

 Copper toxicity is a very common mineral imbalance associated with feelings of depression.
 This type of depression is often accompanied by excessive emotions of many types such as anger, rage, frustration and others.
 This is very common today, due to: